When I was twelve years old, I fell in love.

 My older sister, who was loud and outgoing, had managed to worm her way into a conversation with him more than once.
 How bold she was!
 I trembled to watch her.
 By some miracle, he always seemed to answer her questions most cordially—as if he was just another human individual and not Hermes himself walking among us.

 On this particular day, she asked him a few questions, and when I accidentally walked past them a little too close, she turned towards me and called out, “Henry is going to be in a play.”
-He leaned his long-torsoed body back against the doorway and turned towards me as well, to the point that it was nearly impossible to pretend that he was made of anything less than substantial material, visible to the naked eye.
+He leaned his long-torsoed body back against the doorway and turned towards me as well, to the point that it was nearly impossible to pretend he was made of anything less than substantial material, visible to the naked eye.

 I was caught.
 I was about to be forced into the admission that I was aware of the existence of a boy who had been in Sunday School with me for over a year.
 I almost said ‘Who?’ but my quick mind soon apprehended that he since he was standing right there, even a dummy should be able to infer that he was the Henry in question.